 Since April 2002, all replacement glazing has come within the scope of the Building Regulations.
-This means anyone who installs replacement windows or doors has to comply with new thermal performance standards.
+This means anyone who installs replacement upvc windows or external doors has to comply with new thermal performance standards.
 (Just replacing the glass is exempt).

 When the time comes to sell your property, your purchaser's surveyors will ask for evidence that any replacement glazing installed after April 2002 complies with the new Building Regulations.
 There are two ways to prove compliance: